MicrosoftDocs/winrt-api/windows.graphics.printing3d/print3dtaskcompletion.md

 The request has been abandoned.

 ### -field Canceled:1
-The request has been canceled.
+The request has been cancelled.

 ### -field Failed:2
 The request has failed.